 And yet this one damned near has.
 The Kodiaq is a compact SUV with a twist of extra space and functionality: a car, in prospect, that’s as modern and close to as fuel efficient as any other 4x4 on the Volkswagen Group’s MQB platform but approaches the size and usefulness of the Sorento’s seven-seat sub-breed.

 And we can take its blend of simple functionality, space and value for money as a preview of what to expect from the new Yeti, due in 2018, and the smaller crossover that will follow it by the end of the decade.
+Beyond, being the new corporate face of Skoda SUVs, the Kodiaq may also spark adventures into pastures new for the Czech manufacturer.
+Following the standard SUV is the Kodiaq Scout, which brings genuine off-roading ability and underbody protection, while bosses are toying with the prospect of launching a vRS version as well as a coupé version of the Kodiaq in the same ilk as the BMW X6 and Mercedes-Benz GLE Coupé.

 Time for its first major hurdle, then: how will it fare against the oldest benchmark car test in the business?